AbrSergey/Easy-Posting/syntaxdocument.md

-# Syntax for writing posts 📝
+# Document explaining the syntax used for writing posts 📝

 This is currently being worked on.
 Some ideas/todos(?) that are currently on paper:

 - Let user choose if `<a> tags should have a 'blank' (or maybe newtab) attribute` instead of automatically set target="\_blank" to all link tags created.
 - Make it so that the content of headers shouldn't have to be on the line beneath the trigger?
 If so, maybe copy the way markdown creates titles (if allowed?)

 # The main idea 💡